 The Sixth Form uses target-setting data from national organisations to set targets based on GCSE performance.
 In addition, staff and students work together to set realistic objectives and to devise strategies for success.

-The Learning Managers are the link between Academic Advisors, students, parents and subject staff and develop a holistic view of the student´s capacity to develop.
+The Learning Managers are the link between Form Tutors, students, parents and subject staff and develop a holistic view of the student´s capacity to develop.

-External examinations take place in June of Year 12 and June of Year 13.
+External examinations take place in June of Year 13.
 After each examination session, Learning Managers will check results to identify students who are falling below target grades and students will be asked to draw up an ´action plan´ to make improvements.

 Evenings attended by students and their parents provide an opportunity to discuss an individual´s performance with all their teachers.